IMB's latest news, explainers and more

 Get the latest research to your inbox

-- Four IMB researchers have been recognised as some of the world’s most influential scientific minds, as measured by the Thomson Reuters Highly Cited Researchers list.
+• IMB is home to some of the world’s most influential scientific minds, measured by Thomson Reuters Highly Cited Researchers index.
+New group leader Professor Grant Montgomery was named in this prestigious index.

 Pages